Charlie Emig: Professional baseball career

 Emig had the fortune or misfortune to be joining the Louisville Colonels who were one of the worst teams in baseball history.
-That year the team managed to win only 38 games while losing 93 for a .290 winning percentage.
+That year, the team managed to win only 38 games while losing 93 for a .290 winning percentage.
 The team was managed by Bill McGunnigle who had a three-year major league career as a pitcher and outfielder.
 McGunnigle then was a very successful manager in Brooklyn for three years.
-When Emig joined the Colonels they were solidly in last place with 29 wins and 80 losses (a .266 winning percentage).
+When Emig joined the Colonels, they were solidly in last place with 29 wins and 80 losses (a .266 winning percentage).

 Emig finally made the lineup when he started the first game of a doubleheader with the Washington Nationals in Washington, DC on Friday, September 4, 1896.
 It was Ladies' Day at the park and there were a reported 5,000 people at the game for the doubleheader.
 This was to be his only major league appearance.

 Emig pitched well for the first four innings, giving up just one hit and one run.
 But in the fifth "a sequence of errors, bases on balls and hits made their appearance and the young man had met his Waterloo, nine runs being scored by the home club."
-The Colonels made an amazing eight errors in that inning.
+The Colonels made eight errors in that inning.
 The first baseman, Jim Rogers, made three of the errors on throws from the infielders.
 The Colonels made a total of ten errors during the game, including four by the outfielders.
 Emig did not help himself as he walked seven and hit three batters.
-Washington made 17 runs on 12 hits, seven walks, and three hit-batsmen during the game, though only seven of the runs were earned.
-Emig ended up with a career 7.88 ERA and one strikeout.
+Washington made 17 runs on 12 hits, seven walks, and three hit batsmen during the game, though only seven of the runs were earned.
+Emig ended up with a career 7.88 earned run average (ERA) and one strikeout.

 The Buffalo Enquirer reported that "the trial was not a fair one, and McGunnigale must have been influenced by some of the clique to turn Emig down.
 Clarke, George Miller, Billy Clingman and Jack Crooks treated Emig nicely.
 The majority of the others looked upon him as an intruder."
 Emig never received a second chance to pitch in the majors.